 To make chocolate chickpea ice cream here's what you'll need:

-- 1 cup cooked chickpeas (I used canned; rinsed and drained well)
+- 1 cup cooked chickpeas - I used canned; rinse and drain very well

-- 7 ounces dairy-free chocolate (try to find semi-sweet or one that's around 60 - 65% cacao; 70% is also good, but will be slightly less sweet)
+- 7 ounces dairy-free chocolate - look for a semi-sweet chocolate, one that's around 60 - 65% cacao; 70% is also good, but will be slightly less sweet.

 - 2 cups unsweetened non-dairy milk, such as soy or oat